Upcoming Legislative Session Items to Keep an Eye On

 Anyone can be Choctaw Proud.
 The Choctaw Proud are humble, appreciative people who value faith, family and culture.
 We honor the past, live in the present and look to the future.
 We are resilient people, overcoming adversity with grace and dignity.
 Those who are Choctaw Proud work hard to be successful and give back to their communities.

-ViewLearn how to say this phrase in Choctaw: "Did a mosquito bite you?"
+ViewLearn how to say this phrase in Choctaw: "That picture is pretty."

 View